HarGrif/Breadth-First-Search-2D-Array/README.md

 If you encounter any issues or have suggestions for improvement, please open an issue or contribute to the repository.

-If you choose to contribute to the repository please do so under the 'Modifications' branch.
-The 'main' branch should never be touched.
+If you choose to contribute to the repository please do so under the 'modifications' branch.
+The 'main' branch should never be touched (it is for my uni project).

 Happy pathfinding!